astropy/astropy/docs/install.rst

 - `bleach <https://bleach.readthedocs.io/>`_: Used to sanitize text when disabling HTML escaping in the :class:`~astropy.table.Table` HTML writer.

-- `PyYAML <https://pyyaml.org>`_ |minimum_pyyaml_version| or later: To read/write
-  :class:`~astropy.table.Table` objects from/to the Enhanced CSV ASCII table format and to serialize mixins for various formats.

 - `xmllint <http://www.xmlsoft.org/>`_: To validate VOTABLE XML files.
   This is a command line tool installed outside of Python.